Equine and Camelid Castration

 Preoperative medications

 Camelids should be vaccinated for tetanus toxoid and receive preoperative NSAIDs, typically flunixin meglumine.
-Oral meloxicam can be used but needs to be given a few hours in advance to be present at sufficient blood levels.
+Oral meloxicam can be used but needs to be given a few hours in advance to be present at sufficient blood levels at the time of surgery.
 Due to their small testicles, recovery is straightforward and the infection risk is low.

 Anesthesia